NiekD/pilight-addons/README.md

 ## Installation
 All addons can be built as modules to be installed in the appropriate pilight folders.
 If you are on Raspberry PI, the easiest way to do that is by using the installation shell script you can find in this folder.
 This script will compile and install the selected addons.
 If you don't need some of the installed modules installed by the script you can simply delete them afterwards.

+The http action has not yet been included in the installation script!